wendell-hom/human_action_recognition/video_har/README.md

 ## Results of Validation Set

-These runs were done using Adam Optimizer
+These runs were done using Adam Optimizer with lr = 0.0001, and reduced to 0.00005 and then 0.00001 when loss saturated.

 |               |  15-category  |  27-category  |    600-category
 |---------------|---------------| --------------|-----------------